-Château Quintus benefits from Jean-Philippe Delmas and the Domaine Clarence Dillon team’s expertise, using savoir-faire applied at Château Haut-Brion and Château La Mission Haut-Brion.
-A genuine wine artist, he makes use of the subject matter with which nature and the work of men and women provide him throughout the seasons.
+Château Quintus benefits from the expertise of Jean-Philippe Delmas and the Domaine Clarence Dillon team, drawing upon the savoir-faire applied at Château Haut-Brion and Château La Mission Haut-Brion.
+A true wine artist, he skillfully utilises the subject matter provided by nature and the work of men and women throughout the seasons.
 He is assisted by Jean-Philippe Masclef – Technical Director of Domaine Clarence Dillon and Pascal Baratié – Vineyard Manager of Domaine Clarence Dillon.

-The aim of the teams is to enhance the remarkable terroir of Quintus, by assisting and protecting its ecosystem without ever altering its expression by intervening excessively.
-Their philosophy is therefore one of a reasoned and adapted approach to the terroir of Quintus.
+The teams’ goal is to enhance the remarkable terroir of Quintus, by assisting and protecting its ecosystem without ever altering its expression by intervening excessively.
+Their philosophy is therefore a reasoned and adapted approach to the terroir of Quintus.